Aryza Evolve customer support

 I have duplicate entries on my credit file for Max Recovery and the original lender.
 Should this be the case?

-When a creditor sells an account to another creditor, they update their entry to show as ‘Debt assigned to CAIS member’.
-This shows that they sold the account on to another provider and the date quoted will match the date this was sold.
+When a creditor sells an account to another creditor, your credit file will be updated to show that your account has been sold.
+This appears as ‘Debt assigned to CAIS member’ and the date quoted will match the date your account was sold.
 This is not a duplicate entry as the entries are consecutive.
 This entry will remain on your credit file until six years from the date of default.

 I want to pay off my account with yourselves.
 However, my insolvency is still active.
 Can I do this?

-No. You are bound to the terms of your arrangement.
+No. We are unable to accept payments from you whilst your insolvency remains active.
 Please discuss this further with your IP/trustee.

 I have failed my insolvency.
 Can I make payments to you directly?